-FORK – Is generally caused by too much compression damping in the forks.
+FORK – Generally caused by too much compression damping in the forks.
 Soften compression 1-2 clicks.
 Lighter riders for the size bike you are riding may find it necessary to change to softer fork springs.
 Too much rebound damping can also cause a “packing” situation in which the damping holds the forks down in a stiffer area of the travel than is needed.
 Soften rebound damping 1-2 clicks.
 Other causes can be:

-- improper fork installation or binding of the fork.
+- Improper fork installation or binding of the fork.

-- improper shock set up which causes the fork to ride too far into the stroke.
+- Improper shock set up which causes the fork to ride too far into the stroke.